blemasle/mls800/docs/manual.md

 [![MLS800](assets/product-front-2.gif)](assets/large/product-front-2.png)

-The MLS800 is a very easy to use MIDI controlled Loop Switcher with 8 independant audio loops.
+The MLS800 is a very easy to use MIDI controlled Loop Switcher with 8 independent audio loops.
 It adapts itself to your gear and setup, not the other way around!

 --8<-- "_partials/features.md"

-Great, now what ?
+Great, now what?
 The whole idea of a loop switcher is to enable or disable audio loops.
-Each loop consist of a send and a return signal, with something processing the signal in between.
+Each loop consists of a send and a return signal, with something processing the signal in between.

 ```flow
 in=>start: Previous loop